mikedev0001/The-Devil-Aegis/README.md

 # Warning

 i am not responsible for any company damaging etc... i only want to prove to the world that they are not safe

+# Beta feauters

+the beta will be simple just servers creation thats all in v 1.0 but the v1.1 will have the proxychain